tituslhy/acp/python/README.md

 # Agent Communication Protocol SDK for Python

-Agent Communication Protocol SDK for Python provides allows developers to serve and consume agents over the Agent Communication Protocol.
+Agent Communication Protocol SDK for Python helps developers to serve and consume agents over the Agent Communication Protocol.

 ## Prerequisites